seratch/r2dbc-samples-in-scala/README.md

 In this example, I use [`r2dbc-client`](https://github.com/r2dbc/r2dbc-client) which is the reference implementation of [`r2dbc-spi`](https://github.com/r2dbc/r2dbc-spi), the service provider interface. `r2dbc-client` heavily depends on [Reactor](https://projectreactor.io/), whereas the R2DBC SPI doesn't have any relatiojns with Reactor.
 The SPI relies on only [Reactive Streams](http://www.reactive-streams.org/).
 Thanks to the  thin SPI interface, it should be much easier to implement your own R2DBC clients than toilsome JDBC drivers.

 While working with `r2dbc-client`, you will see lots of [`Flux`](https://projectreactor.io/docs/core/release/api/reactor/core/publisher/Flux.html)/[`Mono`](https://projectreactor.io/docs/core/release/api/reactor/core/publisher/Mono.html) objects.
 As far as I know, Reactor is not so popular in the Scala world (The Scala community already has many other options to achieve the same goal).
 You may feel like "What's `Flux`/`Mono`...?
 Do I need to learn ways to use it?"
 Don't worry, be happy.
 You don't need to learn the details of it.
 They are just enriched `Publisher` objects in the context of Reactive Streams.
 So, if you're familiar with the `Publisher`, you can simply handle `Flux`/`Mono` as `Publisher`.
-Otherwise, I recommend you to transform those types to your favorites such as [`Observable`](https://monix.io/docs/3x/reactive/observable.html) in [monix-reactive](https://monix.io/docs/3x/#monix-reactive), [`Stream` in fs2](https://fs2.io/guide.html), etc.
+Otherwise, I recommend transforming those types to your favorites such as [`Observable`](https://monix.io/docs/3x/reactive/observable.html) in [monix-reactive](https://monix.io/docs/3x/#monix-reactive), [`Stream` in fs2](https://fs2.io/guide.html), etc.

 # Getting Started